esnet/netshell/README.md

 3. Start up the ODL Karaf container from the top-level directory of the ODL Karaf installation with ```bin/karaf```.

 4. Within the Karaf instance, load the ODL features of interest.
-A typical set of features that provides a layer-2 learning bridge plus the DLUX GUI is:
+A use set of features that provides OpenFlow support plus the DLUX GUI is:

         feature:install odl-dlux-core odl-openflowplugin-all